-If your claim for Weekly Accident and Sickness Benefit is denied, your denial notice must provide you with the following information:
+If your claim for Weekly Accident and Sickness Benefits or 48-Month Extended Disability Benefits is denied, your denial notice must provide you with the following information:

-- 1. The specific reason or reasons for the denial of benefits or other adverse benefit determination; - 2.
-A specific reference to the pertinent provisions of the Welfare Plan upon which the decision is based: - 3.
-A description of any additional material or information that is needed to process your claim and an explanation of why the information is needed; - 4.
-A copy of the Welfare Plan's review procedures and time periods to appeal your claim, plus a statement that you may bring a lawsuit under ERISA following the review of your claim;
+- I. The specific reason or reasons for the denial of benefits or other adverse benefit determination; - 2.
+A specific reference to the pertinent provisions of the Welfare Plan upon which the decision is based; - 3.
+A description of any additional material or information that is needed to process your claim and an explanation of why the information is needed; - A copy of the Welfare Plan's review procedures and time periods to appeal your claim, plus a statement that you may bring a lawsuit under ERISA following the review of your claim;